RadialDevGroup/ombudsman/management/WELCOME_EMAIL.md

 You will need to set up
 two-factor authentication on all of the accounts you make.

-We are sending you your contract, W-4, I-9, and a direct deposit form to be filled out.
+We have attached your contract, W-4, I-9, and a direct deposit form to be filled out.
 You can complete this step while at Radial.

 Your Radial email address is (insert Radial email here) and your initial password